Updates on how we’re working during the current situation Last updated: 14 December 2020

 Residencies: Craft in Common has been moved online and the free workshops are available here.
 Residencies with Oriel Davies Gallery and Heart of Glass in St Helens are underway.

 Crafting the Commons Research Network – continues online and on the blog.

 Workshops bookings – contact us for more information.

 Sales – we’ve opened our new online shop.

 We continue to work with Shelanu members through all means possible; to stay connected and share ideas, creative activities and plans until we can all meet together again in person.

 Sharing event – postponed.
 Workshops April – postponed.

-Our online shop is open but delivery times are currently longer than usual.
-Items will usually be dispatched within 7 working days.
+Our online shop is open but delivery times may be longer than usual.

 As you may be doing more online shopping please remember to support your chosen charity through schemes like Easy Fundraising and Amazon Smile.
 You can donate to Craftspace through these schemes at no extra cost to you and find out more about other ways to support us here.